zeppogit/RunningFever/README.md

 √ - Visualize data in a graph, chart, or other visual representation of data (database data displayed in rows and columns on page)

+√ - Use a LINQ query to retrieve info from a data structure such as a list or an array (or from a file).
+(Controllers using LINQ to retrieve from database)

+√ - Create a list or dictionary, populate it with values, retrieve at least one value and use it. (create IEnumerable model, and iterate with foreach for display use)